AlfredTheHacktivist/HTTPServer/README.md

 A webpage example showing how to parse the get parameters and return an appropriate response body.
 ### sleep.py
 A webpage example showing how to use other python modules and functions (time.sleep) and how to delay the webpage loading while continuing to send data.
+### a_friend_of_mine.png
+An example of file containing binary data that is successfully served using this server.

 ## Documentation
 Any webpage must implement the "request handler" function :